-343.10.1 During an Interval Start competition a competitor who is being overtaken must give way on the first demand.
+During an Interval Start competition competitors who are being overtaken must give way on the first demand.

 This applies in classical technique courses even when there are two tracks and in free technique courses when the skier being overtaken may have to restrict his/her skating action.